bramhaag/BCF/README.md

     .register(new OtherCommand());
 ```

-For more advanced users you can add custom CommandContexts (see "Command Contexts" for more info) by doing `.addContext(Class type, ContextResolver resolver)`
+For more advanced users you can add custom ArgumentResolvers (see "Argument Resolvers" for more info) by doing `.addContext(Class type, ContextResolver resolver)`

 ## Example
 ```java